cosmos/cosmos-sdk/docs/architecture/adr-021-protobuf-query-encoding.md

 }
 ```

-Underneath the hood, a new method `QueryRouter.RegisterService(sd *grpc.ServiceDesc, handler interface{})`
+Underneath the hood, a new method `RegisterService(sd *grpc.ServiceDesc, handler interface{})`
-would be added to actually add the queries to the routing table.
+will be added to the existing `baseapp.QueryRouter` to add the queries to the custom
+query routing table (with the routing method being described below).
+The signature for this method matches the existing
+`RegisterServer` method on the GRPC `Server` type where `handler` is the custom
+query server implementation described above.

 GRPC-like requests are routed by the service name (ex. `cosmos_sdk.x.bank.v1.Query`)
 and method name (ex. `QueryBalance`) combined with `/`s to form a full
 method name (ex. `/cosmos_sdk.x.bank.v1.Query/QueryBalance`).
 This gets translated
 into an ABCI query as `custom/cosmos_sdk.x.bank.v1.Query/QueryBalance`.
-Beyond the
+Service handlers
+registered with `QueryRouter.RegisterService` will be routed this way.

-method name, GRPC requests carry a protobuf encoded payload - mapped naturally
+Beyond the method name, GRPC requests carry a protobuf encoded payload, which maps naturally
-to `RequestQuery.Data` and receive a protobuf encoded response or error.
+to `RequestQuery.Data`, and receive a protobuf encoded response or error.
 Thus
 there is a quite natural mapping of GRPC-like rpc methods to the existing
 `sdk.Query` and `QueryRouter` infrastructure.